jSoboil/jSoboil.github.io/rambles.md

 ---

 ### *Reflections on the basic properties of numbers:*
 There are things I wish I had learned in school.
 Maybe I wouldn't have understood it then however, due to my ADD which usually got in the way of me listening.
 Perhaps it was the teacher who was boring.
 Truthfully, I often found myself thinking of other things besides mathematics, as you can imagine.
-It is, of course, one of the hallmarks of [ADD](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#Signs_and_symptoms).
 Luckily, now that I am older I have unexpectedly developed a deep intrigue for mathematics, a tinkering obsession perhaps, and  my ability to appreciate some basic mathematical proofs has grown.

 Hence, I am currently working through the 4th Ed. of Michael Spivak's [*'Calculus'*](https://www.amazon.com/Calculus-4th-Michael-Spivak/dp/0914098918).
 Spivak presents calculus beautifully, with great prose.
 Importantly, I think, is his implicit mathematical message: it is an art that rewards playfulness and tinkering.
 But, to return back to the point of this post (it's title), I thought it would be good to share and revise the 'basic properties of numbers' or, more specifically, the basic rules of arithmetic.